Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: The Underdamped case: A Supporting Argument

-Equations~\eqref{eq:EPR_underdamped_reduced} show that underdamped dynamics permit the coexistence of perfect force anti-alignment in position space, finite directed current, and finite entropy production.
-This coexistence does not arise in overdamped systems, where perfect force anti-alignment ($r=-1$) necessarily implies a vanishing mean current.
-In overdamped dynamics, entropy production vanishes only under exact pointwise force cancellation, while finite entropy production may persist at stall in the absence of transport, thereby precluding finite power operation.
+Equation~\eqref{eq:EPR_underdamped_reduced} shows that, at the level of the phase-space force decomposition, perfect force anti-alignment in position space does not preclude finite directed current, provided the momentum sector is driven or otherwise constrained away from equilibrium.
+This particular coexistence does not arise in overdamped systems, where global force anti-alignment, $r=-1$, implies a vanishing mean current under standard boundary conditions.
+In overdamped dynamics, entropy production vanishes only under exact pointwise force cancellation, $\vec F_{\rm ext}+\vec F_{\rm info}=0$, while finite entropy production may persist at stall in the absence of transport, thereby precluding finite power operation.

-Momentum therefore acts as a thermodynamic buffer that decouples force geometry from transport, allowing underdamped systems to approach ideal geometric alignment in position space without suppressing current.
-This observation supports the conjecture that inertia can be exploited as a design resource for high-efficiency stochastic machines.
+Therefore, in underdamped dynamics, momentum acts as a buffer that decouples position-space force geometry from transport and from the direct entropy-production channel.
+The relevant geometry here is instead the velocity-space geometry in the momentum sector.
+This observation supports the conjecture that inertia could be exploited as a design resource for sustaining finite currents while maintaining near-cancellation in the positional force sector of underdamped stochastic machines.